inphobia/p5-idea-wikiclone/Annotations.md

-Camelcade introduces the annotations, which adds a meta-information to your code, helping plugin to assist you better in your work.
+Camelcade introduces annotations, these annotations adds a meta-information to your code, helping the plugin to assist you better in your daily work.

 ## #@deprecated
 ```